MicrosoftDocs/security/compass/incident-response-playbook-compromised-malicious-app.md

 Once you have identified one or more applications or workload identities as either malicious or compromised, you may not immediately want to roll the credentials for this application, nor you want to immediately delete the application.
 It is highly recommended, that you follow the best practice guidance for [incidence response](incident-response-process.md).

 >[!Important]
->Before you delete the compromised application, you need to assess the business impact of disabling an application.
+>Before you perform the following step, you need to assess the business impact of disabling an application.
 Your organization must weigh up the security impact and the business impact of disabling an application.
-If the business impact of disabling an application is too great, then consider preparing and moving to the recovery stage of this process.
+If the business impact of disabling an application is too great, then consider preparing and moving to the Recovery stage of this process.

 ### Disable compromised application